jgruberf5/TrustedDevices/README.md

 }
 ```

 You can delete specific devices from the trusts by using the `DELETE` method specifying the device by either including the `targetUUID` as the last path element, or indicating the `targetHost` as a query parameter.
+The `DELETE` method will return only the device being deleted, now in the `DELETING` state.
+If the requested device is not already trusted, it will return an empty list rather then an error.

 To delete all trusts, use the `POST` method with an empty device declaration.